 At just about every KI-facilitated event, there comes a moment when we have to talk about terminology.
 This is especially important with multi-disciplinary groups.
-Every type of science has a robust language of its own, rife with acronyms and jargon that make for efficient communication amongst peers within the field but can be confusing, misleading or off-putting to people from other disciplines.
+Every type of science or has a robust language of its own, rife with acronyms and jargon that make for efficient communication amongst peers within the field but can be confusing, misleading or off-putting to people from other disciplines.

 Very often, we create a wall of definitions and invite people to think of all the terms that might be pertinent to the topic of the workshop.
 Then we ask people to define these words and phrases.
 The conversation that ensues sometimes turns into a debate, from which emerges a clearer understanding of the term, or else multiple definitions.
 For instance, at a workshop on synthetic biology, the physicists and mathematicians started using the term vector – a quantity having direction as well as magnitude – which confused the biologists, who were thinking epidemiological terms in which case a vector is a living carrier that transmits and infectious agent.
 I think the computer scientists had their own definition, too.